-cardamom essential oil was high so that this oil could be used to control food bacteria and veasts.
+Cardamom essential oil used in this study showed antibacterial and anti-yeast effects against S. aureus, E. coli, and S. cerevisiae species.
+Antimicrobial effects of cardamom essential oil were predictable due to the presence of antimicrobial components in this oil.
+The inhibitory activity of cardamom essential oil was determined by MIC and MBC of this oil.
+The antimicrobial power of cardamom essential oil was high so that this oil could be used to control food bacteria and yeasts.
 The results obtained for antioxidant activity of cardamom essential oil showed that increasing the amount of essential oil reduced the amount of color and absorbance of DPPH solution to 517 nm.
 The amount of TPC in cardamom essential oil was not high in comparison with water extracts.